Hinduism in Bangladesh: Demographics

-Hindu population by administrative divisions
+Hinduism by divisions

-According to the Bangladesh Bureau of Statistics report, Khulna division has the highest decline in Hindu population of (1.33%) from 2011-22 period.
+According to the Bangladesh Bureau of Statistics report, Khulna division has the highest decline in Hindu population of (1.33%) from 2011 to 2022 period.
 In 2011, 12.85% of the population of the division were Hindus.
 This rate has come down to 11.52% in 2022.
-Among the eight divisions, Khulna has the third highest Hindu population.
+Among the eight divisions, Khulna has the fourth highest Hindu population.
 According to the 2022 census, Sylhet division has the highest Hindu population of 13.5%, but the ratio was 14.05% in 2011.
-In Rangpur division, the Hindu population has decreased from 13.21% in 2011 to 12.98% in 2022.
-Mymensingh division has the lowest percentage of people belonging to the Hindu community at (3.92%) as of 2022.
+In Rangpur Division, the Hindu population has decreased from 13.21% in 2011 to 12.98% in 2022.
+Mymensingh Division has the lowest percentage of people belonging to the Hindu community at (3.92%) as of 2022.

+Hinduism by Districts

-Hinduism in Bangladesh by decades
+Hinduism by Upazila's

+According to 2022 census, there are 43 Upazila's with Hindu percentage above 20%.
+They are listed below according to percentage.

+Dacope Upazila is the only Hindu majority Upazila in Bangladesh.

-The Hindu population in what is now Bangladesh has decreased as a percentage of the total population, from 28% in 1941 to a mere 7.9% in 2022.
-After the emergence of Bangladesh, the Hindu community continued to decline as a percentage of the population—from 13.5% in 1974 to 7.9% in 2022.
-Bangladesh Census authority have found that since from the last 50 years, about 7.5 million (75 lakhs) hindus have left the country due to religious persecution and discrimination.
+The Hindu population in what is now Bangladesh has consistently decreased as a percentage of the population, from 28% in 1941 to 13.5% at the time of Bangladesh's founding in 1974, and reducing further to 7.9% in 2022.
+Bangladesh Census authority have found that since from the last 50 years, about 7.5 million (75 lakhs) Hindus have left the country due to religious persecution and discrimination.
 As per as 2016 official figures, it is estimated that Hindu population have came down to a mere 7%.

-Projections

 Future population

 From 1964 to 2013, around 11.3 million Hindus left Bangladesh due to religious persecution and discrimination, as stated by Dhaka university economist Abul Barkat.
 On average 632 Hindus left the country each day and 230,612 annually as reported by him.

 From his 30-year-long research, Barkat found that the exodus mostly took place during military governments after independence.
-Barkat also state's: that there should have been 28.7 million Hindus in the year 2013 instead of 12.2 million", Or, to put it another way, Hindus should accounted for 16-18% of Bangladesh's population, not 9.7% as they do currently.
+Barkat also state's: that there should have been 28.7 million Hindus in the year 2013 instead of 12.2 million", Or, to put it another way, Hindus should have accounted for 16-18% of Bangladesh's population, not 9.7% as they do currently.
 According to the United States Commission on International Religious Freedom, Hindus constitute merely 7% of the population in Bangladesh as per as the latest 2016 figures.

-According to the Pew Research Center, Bangladesh will have 14.47 million Hindus by 2050 and will comprise 7.3% of the country's population.
-Another theory suggest that Bangladesh will have at least 230-250 million population by 2050, out of which there will be around 8.51-9.25 million hindus living in this nation, thus constituting only 3.7% after the beginning of half-century.
+According to the Pew Research Center, Bangladesh will have 14.47 million Hindus by 2050 who will comprise 7.3% of the country's population.
+Another theory suggest that Bangladesh will have at least 180-200 million population by 2050, out of which there will be around 8.51-9.25 million Hindus living in this nation, thus constituting only 4% after the beginning of half-century.

 On average, annually 230,612 Hindus were leaving Bangladesh for India permanently.
-So between (2011-2051), It is estimated that 9,224,480 Hindus will leave the country if current immigration on this rate continues further.
+So between (2024–2050), It is estimated that 5,995,912 Hindus will leave the country if current immigration rates continue further.